Traditional Homestay Program

-For high school students around the world, YFU offers a unique opportunity to study in the US via HIgh School Cultural Exchange Program (J1 Visa).
-Experience local culture staying with a host family.
+For high school students around the world, YFU offers a unique opportunity to study in the US via Traditional Homestay & Cultural Exchange Program (J1 Visa).

 Are you ready to see the world up close?
 Do you have a spirit of adventure?
 Will you enjoy the challenge of adapting to new people in a new culture?

 YFU Programs Change the Way You See the World!

 For 65 years, YFU has offered high school students a unique opportunity to study in the US via our High School Cultural Exchange Program (J-1 visa).
 As a YFU exchange student, you'll gain the knowledge, skills, and insights that will prepare you to be a world player.
 Even the smallest interactions with your host family, friends, teachers, and community members will teach you something new - about the people, the culture and, of course, yourself.

 YFU gives you the opportunity to live with a carefully selected host family who has opened their home and their hearts to you.
 As an exchange student to the US, you will learn about family, community and school life.
 At home, you will discover how family members relate to one another and about their daily schedules.
 At school, you will explore academic subjects such as English, history, science, and math, but you will also learn about social life, friendship, and extracurricular activities.